-Acting quickly could save your dog’s life and will keep him/her healthier in the long run.
-Watch for lethargy, poor appetite, trouble breathing, and more serious signs like seizures or collapsing.
-Immediately after realizing your dog may have been poisoned you want to begin the following steps:
+Acting quickly can save your dog’s life and will keep him/her from having long-term effects.
+Watch for lethargy, poor appetite, trouble breathing and more serious signs like seizures or collapsing and follow the steps below.

-3. Even if your dog is acting normal, call for veterinary medical advice as soon as possible.
-Best case, call your family veterinarian but if the poisoning occurs after normal hours, call a nearby emergency veterinary clinic.
-Always talk with a medical professional before trying any at home or store bought treatments.
+If the poisoning occurs after normal hours, call a nearby emergency veterinary clinic.
+Always talk with a medical professional before trying any at home or store-bought treatments.

-4. Listen to the veterinarian.
-They know how poisons work and which are more serious than others.
-You might be advised to rush the dog to the nearest open veterinary clinic, induce vomiting at home, bathe the dog (if absorbed through skin), or call animal poison control.
+Veterinarians know how poisons work and which are more serious than others.
+You might be advised to rush the dog to the nearest open veterinary clinic, induce vomiting at home, bathe the dog (if absorbed through skin) or to call animal poison control.

 ASPCA Poison Control: (888) 426-4435